nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endif %}

+{% if page.android or page.cordova or page.titanium or page.unity or page.xamarin or page.react %}
+{% protip title="Android build errors" %}
+Occasionally, Android will barf after you add our library due to generic issues unrelated to Branch.
+Please see [this advanced section]({{base.url}}/getting-started/sdk-integration-guide/advanced/android#troubleshooting-android-build-errors)
+{% endprotip %}
+{% endif %}

 {% if page.ios or page.react or page.mparticle_ios or page.ios_imessage %}
 ## {% if page.react %}iOS: {% endif %}Configure Xcode Project